KangaRoo1372/webliero/converter/readme.md

 WebLiero allows users to create their own modifications (a.k.a. "mods").
 Every WebLiero modification contains two files:

-a) mod.json (the game supports also .json5 format) - this file contains "logic" part of the mod, i.e. definitions for weapons, game entities (worm, bonuses, rope etc.) and other things;
+a) mod.json (the game supports also .json5 format) - this file contains "logic" part of the mod, i.e. definitions for weapons, game entities (worm, bonuses, rope etc.) and other general things;

 b) sprites.wlsprt - this file contains the GFX part of the mod, i.e. sprites and palette.